 This line of thinking is echoed by Johnson.
 He says a restaurant with average food and service might be an overall good experience, but there’s no social equity in telling your friends about an average meal.

 And of course, ‘bad’ service and ‘bad’ food is subjective: There’s a sliding scale of what ‘bad’ means and the amount of tolerance a customer might have for it.
 Some people are willing to wait in lines for hours, and others aren’t others aren’t.
 And culture plays a role, too, Olivola points out; the over-attentive waiter who is a hallmark of good service in the U.S. would be seen as pretty annoying in his native France.
-“What looks like less-than-favourable service to us might be fine to others if they’re not used to something better,” he says.
+“What looks like less-than-favorable service to us might be fine to others if they’re not used to something better,” he says.

 Memory is a factor, too: “When it comes to the experiential, memory is malleable and unreliable,” says Olivola.
 He cites the peak end rule, a psychological tool in which people remember the most intense part of an experience.
 If, say, you’re on vacation and get into a serious fight with your travel partner, you might see the whole trip as a bad memory—but if your vacation is overall more pleasant than the hassle of getting to the airport, or dealing with customs, then your overall memory is going to be positive.